|A view impossible from Earth: a fat crescent Saturn throws its shadow across its rings; its rings return the favor. Image credit: NASA.|

 Nearly half a century later, Dutch astronomer Christian Huygens revealed the true nature of Saturn's ears.
 He wrote in 1655 that the Sun's sixth planet "is surrounded by a thin, flat, ring, nowhere touching, inclined to the ecliptic."
 Giovanni Cassini observed in 1675 that Saturn's ring is made up of several concentric rings separated by gaps.
 The most prominent of the gaps, separating the inner B and outer A rings, became known as the Cassini Division.

-In 1859, James Clerk Maxwell demonstrated that the rings could not be solid structures; rather, they consisted of myriad particles, each orbiting Saturn independently like a tiny moon.
+In 1859, James Clerk Maxwell demonstrated that the rings could not be solid structures; rather, they consist of myriad particles, each orbiting Saturn independently like a tiny moon.
 James Keeler confirmed Maxwell's theory through telescopic observations in 1895.

 Spacecraft exploration of Saturn began with the Pioneer 11 flyby on 1 September 1979.
-The 2.9-meter-long, 259-kilogram robot explorer left Earth on 6 April 1973 and received a gravity-assist boost from Jupiter on 4 December 1974.
+The 259-kilogram robot explorer left Earth on 6 April 1973 and received a gravity-assist boost from Jupiter on 4 December 1974.
 By passing through the plane of the rings 21,000 kilometers from Saturn, Pioneer 11 acted as a pathfinder for the Voyager 1 and Voyager 2 Saturn flybys.

 Voyager 1 flew past the planet a little more than a year later, on 12 November 1980, revealing that Saturn's rings consist of a multitude of ringlets, gaps, and small "shepherd" moons.
 It also confirmed that the bright B ring is marked by strange ephemeral "spokes."
 The gaps and ringlets are the result of gravitational interactions with Saturn’s many moons; the spokes, on the other hand, remain mysterious.
 Voyager 1's twin, Voyager 2, flew past Saturn on 26 August 1981, en route to Uranus and Neptune.